 By Paul B. Hofmann, DrPH, LFACHE

 Soon after the coronavirus struck China, a pediatrician/infectious disease specialist was interviewed on the radio to explain the application of artificial intelligence (AI) and defend the use of robotics in caring for patients.
-The KCBS San Francisco–based reporter expressed concern about the possibility of depersonalizing patient care.
+The KCBS San Francisco–based reporter expressed concern about the possibility of these technologies depersonalizing patient care.

 The specialist responded by describing how the use of both AI and robotics contributed to better care for infected patients, promoted a safer environment for other patients as well as staff members, and benefited the broader community.
 He acknowledged the importance of human interaction with patients, but he also noted that the prevalence of hospital-acquired infections like methicillin-resistant Staphylococcus aureus (MRSA) continues to be a serious problem, affecting thousands of patients daily.
 In addition, he emphasized how robotic devices can let specialists communicate directly with patients via screens.
 And as we know, telehealth has dramatically expanded the provision of clinical expertise to facilities in rural communities lacking adequate resources.

 The reporter then asked how patients feel about interacting with robots.
 The specialist said there have been very few studies dealing with patients’ attitudes.
-Yet at least one company’s experience suggests patients are receptive to having virtual visits with clinicians: Teladoc had more than 50% growth in mental health virtual visits in the third quarter of 2019, and the company’s total virtual visits grew 45% to 928,000 compared to the same period for the previous year (Teledoc Health, 2019).
+Yet at least one company’s experience suggests patients are receptive to having virtual visits with clinicians: Teladoc had more than 50% growth in mental health virtual visits in the third quarter of 2019, and the company’s total virtual visits grew 45% to 928,000 compared to the same period for the previous year (Teladoc Health, 2019).

-The proliferation of AI and robotic use is inescapable, so how can the associated ethical challenges be identified and addressed?
+The proliferation of AI and robotics use is inescapable, so how can the associated ethical challenges be identified and addressed?
 It was only last year that the FDA released model 1.0 of its software precertification to provide an initial tool to test AI and machine learning technology.
 It noted that because the technology was advancing rapidly, the health information technology sector needed to move quickly to ensure the safety of AI and machine learning in practical applications.

 A 2019 Forbes Insights article began by stating: